Last Updated: June 4, 2021

-If you have been notified that you have tested positive for COVID-19, use the below information immediately, to identify and submit your close contact information to Alberta Health Services for follow-up.
+If you have been notified that you have tested positive for COVID-19, use the below information to immediately identify and submit your close contact information to Alberta Health Services for follow-up.

 You must immediately:

-Note: The tool will instruct you to enter such information as name, date and locations of contact, phone number and other information that will help the AHS contact tracing team identify and notify close contacts.
+Note: The tool will instruct you to enter information including: name, date and locations of contact, phone number and other details that will help the AHS contact tracing team identify and notify close contacts.

 You may receive a follow-up call from AHS to discuss the information you entered.